Types of Mold: Common Types of Mold That Cause Damage and Pose Health Risks in Your Home or Business

 Commonly found in wet drywall and other types of gypsum board, it can pose a significant health risk to humans and animals.
 Symptoms include severe allergies, with the young, elderly, and those with chronic respiratory or immune issues prone to even more acute issues.

-Another common mold is Mucor, which is found in soil, animal waste, digestive systems, and plant surfaces.
+Mucor is another common household mold often found in soil, animal waste, digestive systems, and plant surfaces.
 A fast-growing mold, Mucor species typically appear white, beige, or grey.

 While most species of Mucor will not grow at body temperatures, a few strains may cause infections in the eyes, respiratory systems, skin, and, in extremely rare cases, the brain.
 Those with extensive burns, diabetes, and immune deficiencies, as well as intravenous drug users, are most likely to develop infections from Mucor exposure.